dgroomes/java-columnar-query-engine/README.md

 * [ ] Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
 There should be a query type that allows multiple criteria of multiple types (e.g. string and int).
 * [ ] IN PROGRESS Consolidate the duplicative code in `Executor`.
+* [ ] Implement some human readable descriptive toStrings for the domain types like Table, Column, etc.
+* [ ] Criteria/criterion language.
+Consider it. singular/plural.
+I don't care much.